stavalfi/lectures/Cpp lvalue rvalue and between.md

 ### Legal

-© Stav Alfi, 2017.
+Â© Stav Alfi, 2017.
 Unauthorized use and/or duplication of this material without express and written permission from the owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Stav Alfi with appropriate and specific direction to the original content.

 Creative Commons License "C++ lvalue, rvalue and between By Stav Alfi" by Stav Alfi is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License.](http://creativecommons.org/licenses/by-nc/4.0/)